xshirl1027/Kaleidesign-Graphics-Tool-FX/README.md

 # Kaleideign-Graphics-Tool-FX
-This is a tool written in JavaFx using the eclipse IDE for making patterns. it can be used to create wallpapers, trippy patterns for t-shirts, or the background of an album cover or video game.
+This is a tool written in JavaFx, using Object Oriented programming and the eclipse IDE for making patterns. it can be used to create wallpapers, trippy patterns for t-shirts, or the background of an album cover or video game.

 features:
 -basic rotation